-All information associated with this funding opportunity is available through the AmeriCorps Seniors Senior Demonstration Program grantee web page under Grantee Resources.
+All information associated with this funding opportunity is available through the AmeriCorps Seniors Foster Grandparent Program web page under Grantee Resources.
 Select "Submit continuation and renewal" as the action type and click "Apply."
-Applicants can also send an email to AmeriCorpsSeniors@americorps.gov for a printed copy of the Notice and Guidance.
+Applicants can also send an email to AmeriCorpsSeniors@ameriCorps.gov.